Heath Freeman (businessman)

-Heath Freeman (born 1979/1980) is the managing director of Alden Global Capital, the owner of Digital First Media, and runs its daily operations.
+Heath Freeman (born 1979/1980) is the managing director of Alden Global Capital, the owner of Digital First Media.
 Freeman is said to be publicity-shy, but has attracted national interest because of his role at Alden which, as of 2021, owns the second largest portfolio of American newspapers (second only to Gannett).

 Education

 Freeman received his undergraduate degree from Duke University in 2002.

 While attending Duke, he was a walk-on place-kicker on Duke's football team.
 He was active at Duke in its Freeman Center for Jewish Life, and was a member of the fraternity Delta Sigma Phi.

 Career

 After graduating from Duke, Freeman went to work at the Peter J. Solomon Company.

 At Alden

 Freeman co-founded Alden Global Capital with Randall D. Smith when he was 26.
 Alden has been criticized for its acquisitions of newspapers followed by major staff cuts; McKay Coppins described Freeman and Smith, saying "no one has been more mercenary or less interested in pretending to care about their publications’ long-term health."